xoftware/xoftware.github.io/js-lib.org/FileSystem.method.js/FileSystem.transpile.js/README.md

      "vars" : "..."
     }

-The "init" and "exit" functions would have their code and the code from "global.vars"
+The "init" and "exit" functions would have their code and the code from "global.vars" if specifically told to do so.